Nashville Vanderbilt Scholars Program

 • Are international students eligible for this scholarship?

-Only US citizens, eligible non-citizens, DACA, or undocumented students can qualify for the Nashville Vanderbilt Scholar Program.
+Only US citizens and eligible non-citizens can qualify for the Nashville Vanderbilt Scholar Program.
 International students are not eligible to receive this scholarship.
 International students may apply for other need-based and merit-based assistance.